-2. How much did you struggle understanding Joseph’s thick Irish brogue?
-Is there any other book, film, or tv character he reminds you of?
+2. How much did you struggle with understanding Joseph’s thick Irish brogue?
+Is there any other book, film, or TV character he reminds you of?
 Have you ever heard an accent like his before?

 4. Is Catherine so ill because she’s still in love with a man she couldn’t possibly have married (or else she would have faced financial ruin, and now she can financially sustain them both)?
 Or is she a brat who is never content with what she has, and is tormenting a good man who only wants her happiness?

 5. Would you say that Heathcliff and Catherine really love each other?
 Or do they even know what love is?
 According to what definition do they or don’t they love?

 6. Does Nelly seem as if she is ever selfish or self-serving?
 What about how she treated Catherine as a child, was that in her best interests?
 Or when she says staying with Cathy was the most despicable thing Heathcliff ever did, and that all three would be done for, was she mostly thinking of herself or her masters?

 7. Whose love for Catherine was more selfish, Edgar’s or Heathcliff’s?

 8. What do you think about Joseph’s passing the responsibility of Hareton’s soul to Heathcliff?
 Shouldn’t Joseph be partly responsible for never correcting Hareton?